Parser

 • magistrate_case (string) - previous magistrate case, if any

-• complaints (list of objects) - containing citation, offense_level and text (the text associated with the count)
+• complaints (list of objects) - each item contains citation, offense_level and text